JamesSkemp/words/content/post/the-increase-of-the-power-of-man-and-science-as-the-main-theme-of-the-nineteenth-century.md

 +++
-title = "The Increase of the Power of Man and Science as the Main Theme of the Nineteenth Century" summary = "Short essay regarding the major theme of the nineteenth century, as I see it, namely the increase of the power of man and science. [slnet0514:]" draft = false comments = true date = "2002-12-15T01:01:00-06:00"
+title = "The Increase of the Power of Man and Science as the Main Theme of the Nineteenth Century" description = "Short essay regarding the major theme of the nineteenth century, as I see it, namely the increase of the power of man and science. [slnet0514:]" draft = false comments = true date = "2002-12-15T01:01:00-06:00"